stmunees/emotion-detection/README.md

 # Emotion-Detection
 ## Detects Emotion on Video captured live via Webcam

-This project is an extension of [Martin Chobanyan's Project] (https://github.com/martin-chobanyan/emotion.git).
-The author has also explained the process in an [article] (https://towardsdatascience.com/training-an-emotion-detector-with-transfer-learning-91dea84adeed).
+This project is an extension of [Martin Chobanyan's Project](https://github.com/martin-chobanyan/emotion.git).
+The author has also explained the process in an [article](https://towardsdatascience.com/training-an-emotion-detector-with-transfer-learning-91dea84adeed).

 In this we have removed any inconsistencies and dependency issues and also corrected few errors from that project.
 The hyper-parameters were also changed to produce a better model.